HL7/fhir-ig-publisher/README.md

 ![Performance Tracking](plot-ig-builder-auto.png)

-This graph plots the time taken to build a set of key implementation guides across the versions of the IG publisher.
-Note that the implementation guides themselves change over time, so these times are only a rough indication of performance.
+This graph plots the time taken to build a set of key implementation guides across the versions of the IG publisher, which are performed as part of the QA release testing.
+Note that the implementation guides themselves change over time, and the time varies due to network dependencies, so these times are only a rough indication of performance.

 ## Building this Project